DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Reader hardware
 There are several ways to peruse electronic publications.
 Portable devices like ereaders or tablets are by far the most popular gateway to digital content.
 Smartphones also offer some of the capabilities of an ereader, as most of these devices are a miniature version of their tablet counterparts.
-Lastly not to forget the desktop computer, often used in combination with the physical book, especially in the case of research publications.
+Lastly not to forget the desktop computer, which is often used in combination with the physical book, especially in the case of research publications.

 ###Ereaders